ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/patch-ts-data.markdown

 * Pass the `PatchCommandData` constructor method -
    * the document ID
    * the change vector or `null`)
-   * a `PatchRequest` instance
-* Add the `PatchRequest` instance a Java Script.
-  Use the script to append or remove time-series entries.
+   * a `PatchRequest` instance with a Java Script that appends or removes time-series entries.
 * Call `session.SaveChanges()` to perform the patch.

 {PANEL/}

 {PANEL: Usage Samples}

-* In this sample, we use `session.Advanced.Defer` to patch a single time-series entry to a document .
-  The script draws its arguments from its "Values" section.
-  {CODE TS_region-Session_Patch-Append-Single-TS-Entry@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we provide `session.Advanced.Defer`with a script that patches 100 time-series entries to a document.
+* In this sample, we pass `Defer`a script that patches a document 100 time-series entries with random heartrate values.
-  Timestamps and values are drawn from an array, and other arguments are provided in the "Values" section.
   {CODE TS_region-Session_Patch-Append-100-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 * In this sample, we remove a range of 50 time-series entries from a document.
   {CODE TS_region-Session_Patch-Remove-50-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}